Inna-B10/spot-game/README.md

 #### Design/UI:

 - [ ] Replace alerts with toast messages
-- [ ] Toast when level is completed (with “Next” and “Menu” buttons)
+- [ ] Toast when stage is completed (with “Next” and “Menu” buttons)
 - [ ] Improve Editor and game menus
 - [ ] Design